Policy Choice in Time Series by Empirical Welfare Maximization: Extensions and Discussion

 \subsubsection{Estimation of propensity scores}

 In this subsection, we briefly review various methods of estimating propensity score functions.
 The propensity score function $e_{t}(\cdot)$ can be estimated parametrically or nonparametrically.
-An example of a parametric estimator is the (ordered) probit model, which is employed in \cite{hamilton2002model}, \cite{scotti2018bivariate}, and \cite{angrist2018semiparametric}.
-Under Assumption \ref{ass:continuous_Markov}, $e_{t}$ can be expressed as function of $X_{t-1}$, with the structure of the propensity score given by a probit model
+An example of a parametric estimator is the (ordered) probit model, which is employed by \cite{hamilton2002model}, \cite{scotti2018bivariate}, and \cite{angrist2018semiparametric}.
+Under Assumption \ref{ass:continuous_Markov}, $e_{t}$ can be expressed as a function of $X_{t-1}$.
+Then, the structure of the propensity score can be given by a probit model,

-A more complicated structure, such as the dynamic probit model (\cite{eichengreen1985bank}; \cite{davutyan1995operations}), can also be employed.
+A more complicated structure, such as the dynamic probit model (\cite{eichengreen1985bank}; \cite{davutyan1995operations}) can also be employed.

 We can also use a nonparametric estimator to estimate $e_{t}(\cdot)$.
 For example, \cite{frolich2006non} and \cite{park2017nonparametric} extend the local polynomial regression of \cite{fan1995data} to a dynamic setting.
 Their methods can be employed here.
 For simplicity, we assume that the propensity score function is invariant across times, i.e., $e_t(\cdot)=e(\cdot)$ for any $t$, and $e(\cdot)$ is continuous, and we set $\mathcal{X}\subset \mathbb{R}^1$.
-For the local polynomial order $p=1$ and any $x\in\mathcal{X}$, a local likelihood logit model can be specified as:
+For a local polynomial of order $p=1$ and any $x\in\mathcal{X}$, a local likelihood logit model can be specified as

 for a local parameter $\alpha_x$.
 By the continuity of the propensity score function $e(\cdot)$, for some $X_{t-1}$ close to $x$, we can find a local parameter $\beta_{x}$, such that $\text{log}\left[\frac{e(X_{t-1})}{1-e(X_{t-1})}\right]\approx\alpha_{x}+\beta_{x}(X_{t-1}-x)$.
 The estimated propensity score evaluated at $x$, $\hat{e}(x)$, can be obtained by solving